-Environment & Planning D requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Environment and Planning D: Society and Space: Society and Space requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

-Environment & Planning D encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway
+Environment and Planning D: Society and Space encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway

 SAGE acknowledges the importance of research data availability as an integral part of the research and verification process for academic journal articles.

-Environment & Planning D requests all authors submitting any primary data used in their research articles alongside their article submissions to be published as an accompaniment to the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
+Environment and Planning D: Society and Space requests all authors submitting any primary data used in their research articles alongside their article submissions to be published in the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
 This information should include links to third-party data repositories or detailed contact information for third-party data sources.
 Data available only on an author-maintained website will need to be loaded onto either the journal’s platform or a third-party platform to ensure continuing accessibility.
 Examples of data types include but are not limited to statistical data files, replication code, text files, audio files, images, videos, appendices, and additional charts and graphs necessary to understand the original research.
 The editors may consider limited embargoes on proprietary data.
 The editors can also grant exceptions for data that cannot legally or ethically be released.
 All data submitted should comply with Institutional or Ethical Review Board requirements and applicable government regulations.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway

-Environment & Planning D and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
+Environment and Planning D: Society and Space and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
-Submitted articles may be checked using duplication-checking software.
-Where an article is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.
+Submitted articles may be checked with duplication-checking software.
+Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

-Environment & Planning D offers optional open access publishing via the SAGE Choice programme.
+Environment and Planning D: Society and Space offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website.
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

 Equations should to be submitted using Office Math ML and Math type.

-Environment & Planning D adheres to its own SAGE Harvard reference style.
-Click to review the guidelines to ensure your manuscript conforms to the SAGE Harvard reference style.
+Environment and Planning D: Society and Space adheres to the SAGE Harvard reference style.
+View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.